Flone-dnb/nameless-engine/docs/Manual.md

     - here `RNAMESPACE` is a reflection macro (R stands for Reflected) that is used to mark a namespace to be added to reflection database
 - `class RCLASS(Guid("9ae433d9-2cba-497a-8061-26f2683b4f35")) PlayerConfig`
     - here `RCLASS` is a reflection macro that is used to mark class to be added to reflection database, if you have a struct you need to use `RSTRUCT` macro
-    - `Guid` is a property of `RCLASS` macro that is used to specify a unique GUID that the class should be associated with, for example when you serialize an object of this class into a file on the disk this GUID will be saved in the file to mark that `PlayerConfig` class is saved here, you can generate a GUID by simply searching something like "generate GUID" on the Internet, any GUID will be fine but if some type already uses this GUID the engine will let you know at startup, in debug builds the engine checks for GUID uniqueness
+    - `ne::Guid` is a property of `RCLASS` macro that is used to specify a unique GUID that the class should be associated with, for example when you serialize an object of this class into a file on the disk this GUID will be saved in the file to mark that `PlayerConfig` class is saved here, you can generate a GUID by simply searching something like "generate GUID" on the Internet, any GUID will be fine but if some type already uses this GUID the engine will let you know at startup, in debug builds the engine checks for GUID uniqueness
 - `RPROPERTY(Serialize)`
     - `RPROPERTY` is a macro that marks a field to be added to reflection database as part of the class, you can have this macro defined without other properties but in this case we use a property named `Serialize` - this property tells the engine that when an object of this class is being serialized the value of this field should also be serialized, additionally when you deserialize a file that value will be deserialized into this field
 - `mygame_PlayerConfig_GENERATED`